Skip to content

 Web hosting has fragmented into specialized solutions.
 The old model—upload files via FTP to shared hosting—still exists, but modern alternatives are often better and sometimes cheaper.

 Understanding which type of hosting fits your project saves money and prevents headaches.
-Here's my honest breakdown after hosting hundreds of projects across every major platform.
+Here's an honest breakdown covering every major platform.

 Understanding Modern Web Hosting